757 individuals at 17 colleges targeted.

-On Sept.
-28 at a House Judiciary Subcommittee on Courts, the Internet and Intellectual Property hearing, chairman Lamar Smith (R-Tex.) and ranking member Howard Berman (D-Cal.) said they will ask the Government Accountability Office to examine in detail why individual universities are having varying degrees of success combating piracy.
+Yesterday at a House Judiciary Subcommittee on Courts, the Internet and Intellectual Property hearing, chairman Lamar Smith (R-Tex.) and ranking member Howard Berman (D-Cal.) said they will ask the Government Accountability Office to examine in detail why individual universities are having varying degrees of success combating piracy.

 The president of MetaMachine, owner of eDonkey, also attended that hearing.
-He told subcommittee members that his company is in the process of complying with RIAA demands to convert the eDonkey user base to an online content retailer operating in a closed P2P environment.
+He reportedly told subcommittee members that his company is in the process of complying with RIAA demands to convert the eDonkey user base to an online content retailer operating in a closed P2P environment.